nablarch/nablarch-document/en/application_framework/application_framework/setting_guide/CustomizingConfigurations/index.rst

 Overriding environment configuration values
 --------------------------------------------

-If you want to override the environment configuration values configured in the configuration file (config) of the default configuration, redefine them with a placeholder of the same name.
+If you want to override the environment configuration values configured in the configuration file (properties) of the default configuration, redefine them with a placeholder of the same name.

 In the \ :download:`Default configuration list <../../configuration/default-configuration-list.xlsx>`\, you can check the contents configured in the default configuration.